-- (1) Effective April 1, 2021, Dr. Gowen replaced Dr. Mehra as the Chairman of the Compensation Committee. - (2) Mr. Milano became a member of the Compensation Committee upon his appointment to the Board in January 2020.
+(1) Effective April 1, 2021, Dr. Gowen replaced Dr. Mehra as the Chairperson of the Compensation Committee.

-Below is a description of each of these committees of the Board.
+Below is a description of each of the committees of the Board.
 Each of the committees has authority to engage legal counsel or other experts or consultants, as it deems appropriate to carry out its responsibilities.